 Solihull is a shoppers’ paradise.
 All the major designer labels and retail brands are there, in a cosmopolitan, cafe culture environment.
 Don’t miss the Touchwood Shopping Centre and Mell Square with its mix of high street favourites and boutique independents.

-Over in Brierley Hill, near Dudley, the massive Merry Hill Shopping Centre, owned by the Westfield group, boasts over 230 of the UK’s favourite retailers as well as a great range of restaurants.
+Over in Brierley Hill, near Dudley, the massive Merry Hill Shopping Centre boasts over 200 of the UK’s favourite retailers as well as a great range of restaurants.
 And both Worcester and Sutton Coldfield are also worth visiting for their mix of the very best of the UK's favourite retailers chains with one-off independent stores.
 The Mall in Sutton Coldfield includes the likes of H&M and Monsoon whilst Worcester’s streets and arcades are lined with exclusive, one off boutiques and stores.

 Visit our Wider Birmingham section for information on local shopping destinations